Crazyjs123/house_renting/README.md

 #### （1）Landlord post a rental notice

-> The landlord posted a rental information for 2000 GAS
+> The landlord posts a rental notice,with a monthly rent of 2000 GAS

 - **run command**